garvincasimir/Azure-ISO-To-VHD/readme.md

 The workflow consists of 2 jobs.
 The following are the steps contained in the first job.
 * The *Deploy Builder VM* step is responsible for creating the packer builder vm.
-* The *Packer build VHD* step contains is responsible for running packer.
+* The *Packer build VHD* step is responsible for running packer.
 * The *VHD Upload* step uploads the finished VHD to Azure storage.

 The second job is optional.
 It simply attempts to create a vm using the newly created VHD.
-Use it for validation.
 Please view the [Github Actions workflow file](.github/workflows/build-vhd.yaml) for more details.

 Please complete the following steps:
-* [create the storage account](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) that will be used to upload the finished base images.
+* [Create the storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) that will be used to upload the finished base images.
 Create this resource in a separate resource group.

+* [Create the storage container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) this workflow will use to upload each completed VHD

 * Navigate to *Settings -> Secrets* in your Github repository and create the following secrets:
   * *AZURE_CREDENTIALS* will be used by the Azure CLI to run all necessary commands in your Azure account.
 Please see the [official documentation](https://github.com/marketplace/actions/azure-cli-action) for details on creating these credentials.
 When creating the service principal, please set *scopes* to the entire subscription and not a specific resource group.
 This is because the workflow creates its own resource group.

   * *STORAGE_ACCOUNT_NAME* is the name of the storage account the workflow will use to store the VHD.

-  * *VM_PASSWORD* will be used as the password for all VMs created in this workflow
+  * *VM_PASSWORD* will be used as the password for all VMs created in this workflow.

-  * *VM_USERNAME* will be used as the username for all VMs created in this workflow
+  * *VM_USERNAME* will be used as the username for all VMs created in this workflow.

   * *SUBSCRIPTION_ID* is not used directly in the workflow but having it saved as a secret will cause it to be redacted in the logs.